Aabidnabi/PRODIGY_DS_03/README.md

 # Significance of Model Performance:
 The model's predictive performance is of utmost significance for marketing strategies.
 Accurate predictions enable businesses to tailor their approaches, focusing resources on customers more likely to make a purchase.
 This not only optimizes marketing spend but also enhances customer engagement and satisfaction.
+# Contributions
+Contributions are welcome!
+Please check the Contribution Guidelines.